Use this trick to get the best deal on a new TV

 Hisense

 Out of the major manufacturers, Hisense keeps its SKUs short and sweet.
-Even with few characters, as seen in this model, Hisense 55H8F, you can reveal in-depth details.
+Even with few characters, as seen in this model, Hisense 65H9F, you can reveal in-depth details.

 RELATED: Tap or click here for 10 terms you need to know before buying a smart TV